-PRINCIPLES OF SOCIOLOGY 203.
+203. PRINCIPLES OF SOCIOLOGY

 A study of the structure, functions and changes of social groups, stressing the important role that group relationships play both for the individual and for society.
-Fundamental concepts are discussed and an introductory view of the general field of mendation in the structure of the general field of sociology is presented.
+Fundamental concepts are discussed and an introductory view of the general field of sociology is presented.
 Not open to freshmen, except by special permission.

-Social Problems 204.
+204. Social Problems